Sister Rosa and friends at Longmont Meals on Wheels cafe

 Home Delivery: Meals are delivered each weekday between 11:00am and 12:30pm.

-Lunch Break (temporarily cancelled): Meals are served each weekday between 11:30am to 12:00noon.
+Lunch Break: Meals are served each weekday between 11:30am to 12:00noon.
 You are welcome to come early or stay later to chat with other diners.

 How much do your meals cost?

-Home Delivery: Home-delivered meals are charged on a sliding scale up to $6, depending on your monthly income.
+Home Delivery: Home-delivered meals are charged on a sliding scale up to $5.50, depending on your monthly income.
 If you are just returning from a hospital or rehab stay, your first five meals are free!
-If you qualify, you can then continuing receiving meals under our regular sliding scale.
+If you qualify, you can continue receiving meals under our regular sliding scale.

-Lunch Break (temporarily cancelled): The same sliding scale applies to our dining room meals if you are over 55.
+Lunch Break: The same sliding scale applies to our dining room meals if you are over 55.
 The meal is $6 for guests under 55.

 What are your meals like?

 Our meals are planned, prepared and packaged in a commercial kitchen, led by a professional chef.
 Meals are healthy and meet all nutritional guidelines.
 Meals come in a paperboard container that can be warmed in the microwave or heated on a cookie sheet in a 350-degree oven.
 As a professional kitchen, food is prepared under strict food safety guidelines to minimize the risk of contamination.
-Each meal includes an entree and sides and contains less than 1,600 mg of sodium, and most are under 1,000mg.
+Each meal includes a main course and sides and contains less than 1,600 mg of sodium, and most are under 1,000mg.
 We can also support a variety of special-diet needs.
-Menus are published a month at a time.
+Menus are published monthly.
 Look for them here or at the Parkview Cafe.